opvious/highs.ts/packages/highs-addon/README.md

 | `linux` | `arm64` | `glibc` |
 | `linux` | `arm64` | `musl` |

-When using one of these pre-built binaries, consider installing without optional
+If your system doesn't match one of the environments above, a binary will be built automatically during installation.
+This requires a toolchain capable of compiling [HiGHS][highs] and native Node.js addons.
+Otherwise when using one of these pre-built binaries, consider installing without optional dependencies:
-dependencies:

 ```sh
 npm i highs-addon --omit=optional
 ```

-If your system doesn't match one of the environments above, a binary will be built automatically during installation.
-This requires a toolchain capable of compiling [HiGHS][highs] and native Node.js addons.

 [highs]: https://github.com/ERGO-COde/HiGHS